ipython/ipyparallel/docs/source/magics.rst

 If you are using %px in non-blocking mode, you won't get output.
-You can use %pxresult to display the outputs of the latest command, just as is done when %px is blocking:
+You can use %pxresult to display the outputs of the latest command, as is done when %px is blocking:

 .. sourcecode:: ipython